 African Lion Safari maintains one of the most successful conservation programmes for Asian elephants in North America.

-African Lion Safari has participated in a number of important research programmes on the Asian elephant focusing on reproduction and endocrinology.
+African Lion Safari has participated in a number of important research projects on the Asian elephant focusing on reproduction and endocrinology.
 It is hoped that through this research we can better understand the biology and physiology of the Asian elephant.

 The park has had more second and third-generation births than any other facility in North America.